alwayswong/100daysofcode/log.md

 # Log
+## **Day 21:** February 28, 2021
+Today's Progress: Working through fundamentals of functions with arguments and parameters.
+Lots of drilling.

+Thoughts: Realized I need to spend some time on writing clean code with functions even if the logic of the functions is more fun.
+This should help

+Link: N/A

 ## **Day 20:** February 27, 2021
 Today's Progress: Create a blackjack game.
 Very fun application of skills, let's go to Vegas!